TeamNexile/jk-workshop-docs/publishing.md

 ### Steam's EULA Agreement

-Make sure you have accepted [Steam's EULA agreement](https://steamcommunity.com/workshop/workshoplegalagreement/){:target="_blank"}, if you haven't accepted it, your item won't be able to be seen by anyone but you.
+Make sure you have accepted [Steam's EULA agreement](https://steamcommunity.com/workshop/workshoplegalagreement/){:target="_blank"}, if you haven't accepted it, your item won't be available to be seen by anyone but you.

 ### Don't forget the guidelines!

 Just like JumpKingPlus had some *rules*, the Steam Workshop has **guidelines**.
 That means you don't have to strictly follow the rules to get your item published.
-That being said level design in Jump King is a delicate balance between fairness and hardness and <u>Nexile won't endorse levels that won't follow their guidelines</u>.
+That being said level design in Jump King is a delicate balance between fairness and hardness and <u>Nexile won't endorse levels that won't follow </u><a href="">their guidelines</a>.

 ### Don't forget to playtest your level!

-No one wants to play a **poor tested map** where **jumps don't work** or you get **stuck** for using slopes after **so much progress**, so please take your time to test it before releasing it.
-Publishing a poorly tested map <u>doesn't work in your favor</u> if you released a map earlier than necessary.
+Few people wants to play a **poorly tested map** where **jumps don't work** as intended or you get **stuck** on slopes after **so much progress**, so please take your time to test it for both bugs and balance before releasing it.
+Publishing a poorly tested map <u>will not work in your favor</u>.

 ## Steps (using Worldsmith)